Boultyn History, Family Crest & Coats of Arms

-Anglo-Saxon tribes ruled over Britain.
+The origins of the Boultyn name come from when the Anglo-Saxon tribes ruled over Britain.
 The name Boultyn was originally derived from a family having lived in Lancashire and Yorkshire, where they derived their name from any of several places named Boulton or Bolton.
 The name literally means district characterized by bends from the Old English words boga and land.
-CITATION[CLOSE]

 Early Origins of the Boultyn family

 The surname Boultyn was first found in Lancashire, Yorkshire, Cumberland and Northumberland.
 The latter "is memorable as the scene of a meeting in 1209, between John, King of England, and William, King of Scotland."

 The Boldon Book was prepared on orders of Hugh du Puiset, Bishop of Durham in 1183 and while similar to the Domesday Book from a century before, the book lists lands and properties of what would later become County Durham which is now known as the North East.
 Only four known manuscript copies exist today.

 The Hundredorum Rolls of 1273 had two listghins for the family: Michael de Boulton, Yorkshire; and Thomas de Boulton, or Bolton, Lincolnshire.

 In Scotland, the name was "probably from Bolton in East Lothian.
 Adam de Boultone was reeve of Dunfres, 1287.
 William fiz Geffray de Boultone del counte de Edeneburk rendered homage, 1296.
 John of Boulton was employed as a mason at Castle of Linlithgow, 1302, and Robert of Bolton, a Scot, was released from prison in Colchester, 1396."